workusman/todo/README.md

     Flow
       User sign up or signs in and the very first page that appears is the list of all the lists user has.
 If not he will have to create a list.
 User can add tasks in the list afterwards.
 As user marks a task complete or incomplete  which is being recorded in task change.
 A user can filter the tasks based on complete or incomplete status.

+* Setup Instructions

+  A basic test case for user creation is written using RSpec.